aabhiyann/infrasight/README.md

 # InfraSight

-InfraSight is a cloud cost intelligence dashboard that uses mock billing data and machine learning to help developers and teams understand, visualize, and optimize their cloud spending.

-**WARNING: AWS ACCESS DISABLED**: This application now uses ONLY mock data to prevent unexpected AWS charges.
+A comprehensive cloud cost intelligence platform that leverages machine learning and advanced analytics to provide actionable insights into cloud spending patterns, anomaly detection, and cost optimization recommendations.

-## 🚀 Live Demo
+## Live Application

 **Experience InfraSight in action:**